liatrio/sentiment-tracker/README.md

-# Containerized Slackbot
+# Sentiment Tracker Bot

-A containerized Slackbot built using the Bolt framework for Python.
+A Slack bot designed to collect and analyze team sentiment through interactive feedback sessions.
+It's built using the Bolt framework for Python and containerized with Docker.

 ## Prerequisites